 There are light ups through out the year, where colored beams are thrown upon the hillsides and the over the top of the Arashiyama bamboo grove

 The views from the top of the Iwatayama Monkey Park offer a unique perspective of the distant Higashiyama mountainscape

 Across from Arashiyama is Mt.
 Ogura, famed as the setting for the Ogura Hyakunin Isshu—a classical anthology of one hundred Japanese waka by one hundred poets who wrote one poem each.
 A card game adapted from the anthology is a popular and highly competitive pastime.
 Since ancient times, renowned poets such as Basho have come on pilgrimage to Arashiyama.

 Wisdom of another sort was sought at Tenryu-ji , ranked one of the top of the hierarchy of Kyoto's temples.

 Its garden is one of Kyoto's best, incorporating the surrounding mountains into its design, using the Japanese garden design concept of shakkei, or borrowed scenery.
 The exit at the back of the grounds leads directly to Arashiyama's world famous bamboo grove.

-The Togetsukyo, or Moon Crossing Bridge, could perhaps be considered the area’s most recognizable feature, providing as it does a panoramic view of the mountain of Arashi-yama itself.
-Originally called “Horinji Bridge” as it leads directly to Horinji Temple, the name was changed to Togetsukyo Bridge because Heian Period (794-1185) Emperor Kameyama said during a moon viewing party that it looked as if the moon was crossing the bridge.
+The Togetsukyo, or Moon Crossing Bridge, could perhaps be considered the area's most recognizable feature as it provides a panoramic view of the mountain of Arashiyama itself.
+Originally called “Horinji Bridge” because it leads directly to Horinji Temple, the name was changed to Togetsukyo Bridge because Heian Period (794-1185) Emperor Kameyama said during a moon viewing party that it looked as if the moon was crossing the bridge.

 The name of the river flowing beneath Togetsukyo Bridge changes depending on the location.
 It is called Oigawa River in the upper course, Hozugawa River in the middle course, and Katsuragawa River in the lower course.